Home > Skin Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]

-Squamous cell carcinoma occurs on areas of the skin that have been in the sun, such as the ears, lower lip, and the back of the hands.
-Squamous cell carcinoma may also appear on areas of the skin that have been burned or exposed to chemicals or radiation.
-Often this cancer appears as a firm red bump.
+Squamous cell carcinoma occurs on areas of the skin that have been damaged by the sun, such as the ears, lower lip, and the back of the hands.
+Squamous cell carcinoma may also appear on areas of the skin that have been sunburned or exposed to chemicals or radiation.
+Often this cancer looks like a firm red bump.
 The tumor may feel scaly, bleed, or form a crust.
 Squamous cell tumors may spread to nearby lymph nodes.
 Squamous cell carcinoma that has not spread can usually be cured.

 Actinic keratosis is a skin condition that is not cancer, but sometimes changes into squamous cell carcinoma.
-It usually occurs in areas that have been exposed to the sun, such as the face, the back of the hands, and the lower lip.
-It looks like rough, red, pink, or brown scaly patches on the skin that may be flat or raised, or the lower lip cracks and peels and is not helped by lip balm or petroleum jelly.
+One or more lesions may occur in areas that have been exposed to the sun, such as the face, the back of the hands, and the lower lip.
+It looks like rough, red, pink, or brown scaly patches on the skin that may be flat or raised, or as a cracked and peeling lower lip that is not helped by lip balm or petroleum jelly.
 Actinic keratosis may disappear without treatment.

 There are different types of treatment for patients with basal cell carcinoma, squamous cell carcinoma of the skin, and actinic keratosis.

 Different types of treatment are available for patients with basal cell carcinoma, squamous cell carcinoma of the skin, and actinic keratosis.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

 One or more of the following surgical procedures may be used to treat basal cell carcinoma, squamous cell carcinoma of the skin, or actinic keratosis: